lhsego/docs-csp2015/markdown/download_instructions.md

    buildDocs("analysis", outLoc=".", copyrightText="")

    # Comment out copyright text, and 'Previous' and 'Next' links since they
-   # aren't relevant (and the break).
+   # aren't relevant (and they break).
 Ignore the warning.
    library(Smisc)
    streamEdit(list(c = list(at = "<p>&copy; , ", type = "html", fixed = TRUE),
                    c = list(at = "id=\"previous\">&larr;", type = "html", fixed = TRUE),
                    c = list(at = "id=\"next\">Next &rarr;", type = "html", fixed = TRUE)),
               inFile = "index.html", outFile = "index.html")

+Then in a text editor edit links in 1&2 to remove interior <a> tags on each (so that the links open in new tabs).
 -->

 # Tessera Demo at the Conference on Statistical Practice 2015 #